 The 2023 Overseas Korean Adoptees Gathering, hosted by the Overseas Koreans Agency to form bonds between adopted compatriots and their home country and foster solidarity among the compatriots, was successfully held at the Grand Hyatt Hotel in Yongsan Ward, Seoul, from Dec.
 11 to 14.
 In this gathering, held under the slogan of "Connect, a new leap," 112 people, including 70 adoptees living in 14 countries and their families, participated.
 Most of the participants set foot on their native land for the first time after their adoption.
+Participants take a group photo at the opening ceremony of the 2023 Overseas Korean Adoptees Gathering held at the Grand Hyatt Hotel in Yongsan Ward, Seoul, on Dec.
+11.

-"The adoptees who have been relatively held at the Gran marginalized until now will be embraced and carefully cared for as part of the inclusive overseas Korean policy," Lee Key-cheol, commissioner of the OKA, said in the opening speech that was delivered by Kang Bok-won, director of the Exchange and Cooperation Department of the OKA.
+"The adoptees who have been relatively marginalized until now will be embraced and carefully cared for as part of the inclusive overseas Korean policy," Lee Key-cheol, commissioner of the OKA, said in the opening speech that was delivered by Kang Bok-won, director of the Exchange and Cooperation Department of the OKA.
 "We will protect the rights and interests of adopted Koreans.
 It will be a strong fence and advocate that enables mutual development."